sastpg/voyager-llama/README.md

 ### Minecraft Server

 You can deploy a Minecraft server using docker.
-See [here](installation/run_using_docker.md#MineCraft Server Deployment)
+See [here](installation/run_using_docker.md#MineCraft Server Deployment).

 ### Embedding Model